webpack/webpack.js.org/src/content/configuration/output.md

 `string = 'window'`

 When targeting a library, especially when `libraryTarget` is `'umd'`, this option indicates what global object will be used to mount the library.
 To make UMD build available on both browsers and Node.js, set `output.globalObject` option to `'this'`.
-Defaults to `self` for web-like targets.
+Defaults to `self` for Web-like targets.

 For example: